A Timeline of Psychiatry in the United States

 The Arc of the Story: From Chains to Triumph to Chains

 The typical story told about the history of psychiatry goes like this: in the 18th century, insane people were beaten, caged, and isolated until the emergence of psychiatry.
 Beginning with Pinel in France, psychiatrists removed the chains and created asylums, which, when properly funded and cared for, provided shelter and space for the mad to heal and become good citizens again.
 In the mid-twentieth century, they were overused and underfunded, leading to crowding, neglect, rotten food, and disease.
 In the 1960s and 70s, everything changed: ruinous exposés degraded the reputation of the asylums while President Kennedy signed new legislation shifting federal support to so-called "community centers" and away from central hospitals.
 Drugs called antipsychotics calmed the most bothersome patients, allowing them to live among normal people.
 At the same time, lawyers, reformists, and radicals pushed (out of ignorance and good intent) to make commitment more difficult, to improve conditions, to allow patients to refuse treatments, and even to shut down these benevolent centers.
 This process, later called "deinstitutionalization," forced the mad onto the streets.
 Now, the prisons and jails are "the new asylums."
-There are boundless problems with this story.
+Such a story can't hold together the disparate events it tries to unify.

 What was Deinstitutionalization?

 The event called "deinstitutionalization" is, in reality, a confusing mish-mash of contradictory events and actors.
-For one, the emptying of the asylums and the building of "softer" alternatives (psych wards, outpatient treatment programs, community centers) began in the 1950s, prior to when this event was said to happen and before the litigation and antipsychiatry currents.
-Second, there is no evidence that the majority of the people who formerly lived in asylums ended up on the streets or in jails or prisons.
-Third, the antipsychotics were widely considered useful as a means of calming residents of overcrowded hospitals, and not a fast-track to life in the community.
+For one, the emptying of the asylums and the building of "softer" alternatives (psych wards, outpatient treatment programs, community centers) began in the 1950s (following an even earlier attempt in the period of "mental hygiene" in the Progressive Era) prior to when this event was said to happen and before the litigation and antipsychiatry currents.
+Second, there is no evidence that the majority of the people who formerly lived in asylums ended up on the streets or in jails or prisons (not to say those who would have in the past been sent to an asylum don't get set to jail instead).
+Third, the antipsychotics were widely considered useful as a means of calming residents of overcrowded hospitals, not necessarily a fast-track to life in the community.
 This simplistic narrative attempts to iron out complicating wrinkles to the story, especially ones that implicate the state.
-For instance, Reagan's neoliberal fiscal policies pulled the rug out from under most of the alternative psychiatric practices made possible with federal grants after Kennedy and Carter's administrations, while gutting social security providing housing and aid options.
-Those who say that patients were "abandoned onto the street" too often peddle this narrative to place the blame for the failures of neoliberal capitalism on the leftist critics of psychiatry and the lawyers who secured some basic negative civil rights for mental patients.
+For instance, Reagan's fiscal policies pulled the rug out from under most of the alternative psychiatric practices made possible with federal grants after Kennedy and Carter's administrations, while gutting social security providing housing and aid options.
+Those who say that patients were "abandoned onto the street" too often peddle this narrative to place the blame for the failures of intentional state policy and privatization on the leftist critics of psychiatry or the lawyers who secured some basic negative civil rights for mental patients.
 The real story is much more complicated: many were transferred to nursing homes/group homes, others become "revolving door" patients who were transferred in and out more often, while others lived perfectly well at home.
 There is no Rosetta's Stone to help us make sense of mental health care in one fell swoop, nor some universal panacea to help us fix what is in reality a myriad of issues.

 Troubling the Common Language